bocadilloproject/bocadillo/docs/api/api.md

 API.redirect(self, *, name: str = None, url: str = None, permanent: bool = False, **kwargs)
 ```
 Redirect to another HTTP route.

+This is only meant to be used inside an HTTP view.

 __Parameters__